BeardedManStudios/ForgeNetworkingRemastered/docs/rpcargs-and-rpcinfo-structs.md

 ## Using the Info
 Currently, at the time of this writing, the `Info` member variable in the `RpcArgs` has 2 properties.
 A `NetworkingPlayer` named `SendingPlayer` and a `ulong` named `TimeStep`.
 The `NetworkingPlayer` is the sender of this RPC. **NOTE** This is only useful on the server, clients will always see the server as the sending player since all network traffic first goes though the server.
 The `ulong` is used to know what timestamp that this message was sent at from the sender (this is time in milliseconds since the server started).

+## SendingPlayer.Networker.IsServer and SendingPlayer.IsHost
+You may notice in client execution that the value of `SendingPlayer.Networker.IsServer` is **False** but the value of `SendingPlayer.IsHost` is **True** and this has caused some confusion for the community.
+The way that you should think of `SendingPlayer.Networker` is that it is the NetWorker that is **used TO** communicate **with** the server, it is not the server's NetWorker.
+So if it is the NetWorker used to talk to the server, then it is this client's NetWorker, which makes the `IsServer` getter **False**.
+This is actually why we created the **IsHost** boolean to help aid this confusion and it is less code to get to.